sourcegraph/about/handbook/communication/content_guidelines/style_and_mechanics.md

 ## Active voice vs. passive voice

-Use active voice and avoid passive voice.
+Generally, use active voice and avoid passive voice.
 In active voice, the subject of the sentence does the action.
 In passive voice, the subject of the sentence has the action done to it.

 <div class="usage">
 <div class="item yes">
 <h5>Yes</h5>
 <ul>
-<li>Settings saved.</li>
+<li>Added repository.</li>
 </ul>
 </div>
 <div class="item no">
 <h5>No</h5>
 <ul>
-<li>Your settings were saved.</li>
+<li>Repository was added.</li>
 </ul>
 </div>
 </div>